go-aah/docs/auth-schemes/basic.md

   # Realm name is used for `Www-Authenticate` HTTP header.
   #
   # Note: Modern browsers are not respecting this values now a days.
-  # However aah does its due diligence.
+  # However, aah does its due diligence.
   realm_name = "Protected"

   # To provide subject's authentication info during a login flow, implement